A.I. is rising.

 And yet, trust has never been more critical to organizational success.

-This is the trust paradox – at the very moment we need trust most, the tools to create it (transparency, evidence, verification) are being weaponized to destroy it.
+This is the Trust Paradox — at the very moment we need trust most, the tools to create it are being weaponized to destroy it.

-• Why traditional credibility signals are breaking down – When credentials can be faked, videos can be fabricated, and “sources” can be generated by AI, what does authenticity even mean?
+• Why traditional credibility signals are failing — and what authenticity even means when credentials can be faked, videos fabricated, and sources generated on demand

-• How to lead when your team can't tell what's real – Practical strategies for building internal trust when external signals are compromised — from decision-making to communication to culture.
+• How to lead when your team can't tell what's real — building internal trust when external signals are compromised

 Erica has been featured in: